cocos/cocos-docs/source/en/scripting/internal-events.md

 | `getStartLocation` | `Object` | get the location object the where touch spot gets down which includes x and y properties |
 | `getPreviousLocation` | `Object` | get the location object of the touch spot at the last event which includes x and y properties |

-## Mouse and touch event bubbles
+## Touch event bubbles

-Mouse and touch events all support the event bubbles on the node tree, take the pictures below as an example:
+touch events support the event bubbles on the node tree, take the pictures below as an example:

 ![propagation](./internal-events/propagation.png)